 - Maintain your reputation and gather reviews and recommendations from happy customers.

 Do you feel like you have a lot of unique knowledge in a subject that most others don’t?
 Then you might want to consider starting your own at-home consulting business.
 Similar to service, you’re going to be giving your skill to others as a product.
-However, instead of doing things for customers, you’re going to be teaching, coaching, and consulting them on how to be better at what they want to achieve.
+However, instead of doing things for customers, you could for example offer english tutoring, fitness coaching, or business consulting; them on how to be better at what they want to achieve.
 You might have a lot of professional knowledge from past occupations or education, or knowledge from working at home all day.
 Whatever it is that you have, there’s people who will pay to listen.